jackdbd/matsuri/packages/hapi-telegram-plugin/.ae/temp/hapi-telegram-plugin.api.md

 // @public (undocumented)
 export type TelegramToken = string;

-// Warning: (ae-missing-release-tag) "unauthorized" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const unauthorized: (request: Hapi.Request, event: Hapi.RequestEvent, _tags: Tags) => string;